-Plus, things like dirt, pet hair, dander and dust cannot get trapped in like they do in carpet.
+Plus, things like dirt, pet hair, dander, and dust cannot get trapped in as they do on the carpet.

 If you are sensitive to mold and mildew, then this is a great flooring option for you.

 Acacia is naturally resistant to mold.
-This applies to both solid and engineered acacia hardwood flooring.
+This proneness applies to both solid and engineered acacia hardwood flooring.

-The primary color of your flooring will be the one you selected, but you can expect to see shades of all these other colors beautifully mixed in.
+The primary color of your flooring will be whatever you’ve chosen, but you can expect to see shades of all these other colors beautifully mixed in.

 This flooring adds distinctive style and beauty to your floors.
-It might even make other types of hardwood floors look boring by comparison.
+It might even make other types of hardwood floors look bland by comparison.

-If you think you’ve narrowed down the choices by selecting Acacia, you still have work to do.
-Because there are lots of options in acacia wood flooring.
+If you think you’ve narrowed down the choices by selecting acacia, you still have work to do because there are many options within this type of hardwood flooring.

-You can choose solid or engineered acacia hardwoods.
-Or, you can opt for the laminate version.
+You can choose solid or engineered acacia hardwoods, or you can opt for a laminate version.

-Acacia is becoming increasingly popular with interior designers because of the unique element that it adds to any room.
-In some designs, acacia wood floors are even the focal point of the room.
+Acacia is becoming increasingly popular with interior designers because of the unique ambiance it adds to any room.
+In some designs, acacia wood floors are even the focal point of the space.

-Its exotic look naturally attracts attention.
-And it goes with many styles.
+The exotic look of this wood naturally attracts attention, and it compliments many styles.

 Hand-scraped acacia helps create a shabby-chic or rustic look, while smoother wide planks are well-suited for elegant rooms.

-You do get a good value for your money, but you should be prepared to spend a little more for acacia.
+You do get a good value for your money, but you should be prepared to spend a little more on acacia.

-Despite having a variety of options of width, color, and finish, you are limited on the length of acacia wood planks.
+Despite having various options of width, color, and finish, you are limited on the length of acacia wood planks.

 Generally, the longest planks are four feet long.